Santa Cruz Dance for All People 2017

 We ask that every dancer commit to the following agreements, which strengthen our time in ceremony and demonstrate respect to the traditions of our ceremonial leaders:

 - Participate fully from your arrival on Thursday afternoon, October 12, through the end of the ceremony on Sunday, October 15.

 - Contribute your emotional, mental, and physical energies to the ceremony, to the best of your abilities.

-- Commit to safely clear your mind and body of the effects of any recreational intoxicants before arriving for the Dance and to abstain for the entirety of the ceremony, for the safety of yourself, the ceremony and the entire Dance community.
+- Commit to safely clear your mind and body of the effects of any recreational intoxicants before arriving for the Dance and to abstain for the entirety of the ceremony.

 - Refrain from sexual activities that will dissipate your energies from your arrival until your departure.